 Here is a short video interview Avi Lele did on Mad Money with Jim Cramer.

 How Does Stockpile Work?

-To get started with Stockpile, you open up a free account.
-From there, you choose the stock you want to invest in and pay for the stock plus the $0.99 trade commission with your debt or credit card.
+The process to get started with Stockpile is simple.
+Stockpile works in one of two ways.
+You can buy a gift card, either digital or physical for a share of stock and gift it to a friend or loved one.
+If you want to invest for yourself, you open a free account, choose the stock you want to invest in and pay for the stock plus the $0.99 trade commission with your debt or credit card or bank transfer.
 That’s it.

 It’s so simple, anyone can do it!